plaid/plaid-python/README.md

 For information about what has changed between versions and how to update your integration, head to the [API upgrade guide][api-upgrades].

+The plaid-python client library is typically updated on a biweekly basis.
+The canonical source for the latest version number is the [client library changelog](https://github.com/plaid/plaid-python/blob/master/CHANGELOG.md).

 ### Errors

 All non-200 responses will throw a `plaid.ApiException`.